Kingdom Death: Monster: Showdown phase

 In the Showdown Phase, the players face off against the monster in a manner typical of most tabletop role-playing games.
 Each monster has a unique deck of AI (artificial intelligence) and Hit Location cards; prior to showdown, players draw a select number of AI cards to create the deck for the monster for that showdown.
 The number of cards in the AI deck is generally equivalent to the monster's health; wounding the monster usually removes an AI card from this deck.
 Each Showdown also has the players populate the game board with terrain tiles that can impact movement or provide cover.

 The Showdown Phase is divided into rounds, with most rounds beginning with the monster's turn.
 Control of the monster passes between players after each round, and while in most cases the player will follow the instructions given on cards and make dice rolls, the controlling player may also need to make decisions for the monster that can favor the players, and their current character gains an additional buff should the monster attack them.
 The controller player draws an AI card which generally instructs which character the monster will target, what type of attack (the number of dice and the minimum roll they need) and damage that the monster can do, and special moves that may occur if the attack is successful.
 Successful monster attacks will direct damage to parts of the character (like the head or torso), and the character may be killed by multiple damage to the same body part.

 After the monster's turn, all players take a turn, in any order desired.
 A player can generally move their character and engage once with the monster each turn.
 A character's attack is determined by their gear and similarly uses dice rolls to determine if a hit is made.
 On a successful hit or hits, the player draws a Hit Location card(s), describing where on the creature they struck, after which they roll a die to determine if they actually wounded the monster.
-The Hit Location card may include a trap card that nullifies all other hits and gives the monster an immediate attack, a reaction by the monster on a failure to wound, and/or a special bonus if the player roles a critical success (usually rolling a 10 on a 10-sided dice).
+The Hit Location card may include a trap card that nullifies all other hits and gives the monster an immediate attack, a reaction by the monster on a failure to wound, and/or a special bonus if the player rolls a critical success (usually rolling a 10 on a 10-sided die).
 Players also have a number of other actions they can take as they progress in the other parts of the game, such as dodging attacks or encouraging disabled teammates to get up at the cost of Survival points.

 Turns continue in this manner, usually until the AI deck is exhausted, at which point a further wound will defeat the monster.
 The players then receive resources (both generic and monster-specific), or other rewards specific to the encounter.
 Any resources gained can be subsequently used in the Settlement Phase.